 The visual arts are an integral part of life at NJCU, a proud participant in the Jersey City art community.
-Our three art galleries and one outdoor sculpture space feature exhibits by acclaimed international and emerging artists as well as thesis shows by undergraduate students.
-University art galleries also host related programs such as artist’s talks, panel discussions, and performance events.
+Our three art galleries on campus and one outdoor sculpture space feature exhibits by acclaimed international and emerging artists as well as thesis shows by undergraduate students.
+University art galleries also host related programs such as artist's talks, panel discussions, and performance events.

 New Jersey City University's Art Department maintains two galleries on campus: the Harold B. Lemmerman Gallery, located on the 3rd floor of Hepburn Hall, and the Visual Arts Gallery, located at the basement of the Visual Arts Building.
 Both campus galleries exhibit the work of historic artists, local and international contemporary artists, students, and faculty members.